Results for Health Savings Account

 The HSA option comes with a Health Savings Account funded by Rockwell Automation and you (if you choose)—an account that uses tax-free dollars to help pay current and future health care expenses.
 When you enroll in the HSA option, your HSA is opened for you.
-Then, Rockwell Automation makes a contribution to help offset your health care expenses: $200 for you, $400 for you + one and $600 for you + family.
+Then, Rockwell Automation makes a contribution to help offset your health care expenses: $500 for you, $1,000 for family.

 Eligible HSA Expenses

 Eligible HSA expenses include medical, dental and vision expenses.

 If you use your HSA funds for non-qualified expenses, you’ll pay a 20% tax penalty if you’re under age 65 and the money will be taxable.
 So make sure your expenses are eligible.
 For a complete list of eligible expenses, see IRS Publication 502 (go to irs.gov and type “Form 502” in the search box).

 You or your tax dependents whether or not they are enrolled in the plan